-Reading PDF Files

-In addition to the other file formats it can convert, Image Alchemy PS v1.9.1 now has the ability to read Adobe Acrobat PDF files.
-The options that you can use when reading PDF files are the same as the options for reading PostScript and EPS files.
+Reading PDF Files dition to the other file formats it can convert, Image Alchemy PS now has the ability d Adobe Acrobat PDF files.
+The options that you can use when reading PDF files e same as the options for reading PostScript and EPS files.
 Refer to Chapter 3 in the Image Alchemy PS manual for information on these options.

-Threading

-The two programs which make up Image Alchemy PS, alchemy and alchemy are now combined into one program.
-This allows the two programs to be threaded (except for the MS-DOS non-386 version).
+Threading Image Alchemy PS is now threaded (except for the non-alch386 version of Image Alchemy PS for MS-DOS).
 Threading combines the PostScript module and the main Alchemy conversion module into one program.
 This allows the PostScript data to be RIPed and immediately passed to the rest of Alchemy, as opposed to RIPing the entire image and then converting it.
-The new method has several advantages:

-- Faster, especially for multi-page PostScript files. - Makes use of multiple CPUs (UNIX versions). - Uses less disk space.

-• When sending files directly to a device (such as a NovaJet) output will start appearing sooner (only in the alch386.exe variant of the MS-DOS version; the UNIX versions also start generating data sooner, but the spoolers used by UNIX systems wait until the data is completely received before sending it to the output device).
+The new method has several advantages: • Faster, especially for multi-page PostScript files. • Makes use of multiple CPUs (UNIX and NT versions). • Uses less disk space. • When sending files directly to a plotter output will begin sooner with alch386.exe under DOS or alchlong.exe on Windows 95/NT.
+The UNIX versions of Image Alchemy also start generating data soon after starting a conversion.
+However, the spoolers used by UNIX systems typically wait until data is completely received before sending.

-Any references to alchps in the old manual should be disregarded, as that program is no longer needed (except for the MS-DOS non-386 version which still uses it).
+Any references to alchps in the old manual should be disregarded, as that program is no longer needed except by the 16 bit MS-DOS executable (alchemy.exe).